SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/events.md

 - Events, or announcement in Pharo, subclasses of BlEvent.
 - Event handler.
 Either BlEventHandler, or by subclassing BlEventListener.

-### simple case for BlElement
+#### Simple case for BlElement.

 1. use method: {{gtMethod:name=BlElement>>when:do:}}
 2. anEventClass can be a subclass of {{gtClass:name=BlUIEvent}}

 This will use BlEventHandler, and will associate a single block action to an Event.

-### complex case - reusing event handling logic with BlEventListener
+### Complex case - reusing event handling logic with BlEventListener

-1. Subclass {{gtClass:name=BlEventListener}} (which is a subclass of {{gtClass:name=BlBasicEventHandler}} and override all method that match specific event you want to catch, for example {{gtMethod:name=BlEventListener>>clickEvent:}}
+1. Subclass `BlEventListener` (which is a subclass of {{gtClass:name=BlBasicEventHandler}} and override all method that match specific event you want to catch, for example `BlEventListener>>clickEvent:`
-2. Add your listener to your BlElement with method: {{gtMethod:name=BlElement>>addEventHandler:}}
+2. Add your listener to your BlElement with method: `BlElement>>addEventHandler:`

-This allow complete flexibility.
+This allows complete flexibility.
 You can define custom behavior and interact with domain model object in a much cleaner way than when using **when:do:** messages.

-### using event Handler
+### Using event Handler

 UI element model can use Announcer (observer) pattern to tell when their state
 change:
- card announcer when: CardFlipped send: #onFlipped to: self. card announcer when: CardDisappeared send: #onDisappear to: self.
+- `card announcer when: CardFlipped send: #onFlipped to: self.`
+- `card announcer when: CardDisappeared send: #onDisappear to: self.`

 To add event to an element, you first need to subclass 'BlEventListener' and override the event you want to manage.
 You then add your event handler to your bloc element with method 'addEventHandler'.
 Event are bloc announcement method and classes.

-- event handling (BlEvent and children)
+- event handling (`BlEvent` and children)
 - handling mouse and keyboard event (shortcut, keybinding, etc...)
-=> subclass BlEventListener, overwrite method which handle event, and add instance of the class to your BlElement with method addEventHandler:
+=> subclass `BlEventListener`, overwrite method which handle event, and add instance of the class to your BlElement with method addEventHandler:

 Keyboard shortcut: BlShortcut